tsgates/arch-wiki-markdown/wiki/JWM.md

         <Program label="urxvt Client">urxvtc</Program>
       <Menu label="Example">
         <Program label="Opera">opera -newprivatetab -noargb -nolirc -nomail</Program>
-        <Program label="Writer">/usr/lib/openoffice.org3/program/swriter -nologo</Program>
+        <Program label="Writer">lowriter</Program>
       </Menu>
       </Menu>
     </RootMenu>

 <Groups>

--   Preserve panel space by not displaying Squeeze and Xarchiver within the <Tasklist>:
+Preserve panel space by not displaying Squeeze and Xarchiver within the
+<Tasklist>:

     <Group>
         <Class>Squeeze</Class>
         <Class>Xarchiver</Class>
         <Option>nolist</Option>
     </Group>

--   Always start Firefox maximized on desktop:2 without a title bar:
+Always start Firefox maximized on desktop:2 without a title bar:

     <Group>
         <Class>Firefox</Class>
         <Option>maximized</Option>
         <Option>desktop:2</Option>
         <Option>notitle</Option>
     </Group>

-Window Class
+Window class

 The xprop utility displays window and font properties in an X server.

--   Set xprop to display the window class name of an application:
+Set xprop to display the window class name of an application:

     xprop WM_CLASS

--   Click on the desired application window to display the string name of the window class:
+Click on the desired application window to display the string name of the window class:

     WM_CLASS(STRING) = "urxvt", "URxvt"

-xprop is part of the xorg-utils package in the Arch Linux [extra] repository.
+xprop is part of the xorg-utils package in the Arch Linux official repositories.

-    # pacman -S xorg-utils

 <TrayButton>

--   Create a panel <TrayButton> displaying the label="Pattern" which launches the root:1 menu:
+Create a panel <TrayButton> displaying the label="Pattern" which launches the root:1 menu:

     <TrayButton label="Pattern">root:1</TrayButton>

 <Swallow>

--   Integrate, or <Swallow> into the tray the program whose name=wicd-gtk and allow the named program to execute the command wicd-gtk
+Integrate, or <Swallow> into the tray the program whose name=wicd-gtk and allow the named program to execute the command wicd-gtk

     <Swallow name="wicd-gtk">
         wicd-gtk
     </Swallow>

 <Tray>

--   Create a panel <Tray> of height="24" pixels offset x="0" pixels from the left of the screen and y="0" from the top of the screen.
+Create a panel <Tray> of height="24" pixels offset x="0" pixels from the left of the screen and y="0" from the top of the screen.
 Display within the panel:

 1. A menu <TrayButton> which displays the root:1 menu.
 2. A <TaskList/> which displays running applications within the current